-The Academy of Natural Sciences at Drexel University says Patrick died early Monday at a Pennsylvania retirement community.
+The Academy of Natural Sciences at Drexel University says Patrick died early Monday at The Hill at Whitemarsh retirement community in Lafayette Hill, Pa.

 She is credited with creating an approach that assesses the health of a lake, stream or river by evaluating the quantity, diversity and health of its plants, insects, fish and other organisms — not solely examining the chemistry of the water itself.